hankjacoby/demo-repo/README.md

 Welcome to our Git learning environment!
 This guide will help you understand how to use Git and GitHub to contribute to our project smoothly and confidently.

 ---

-## Repositories Overview

 - **demo-repo (sandbox):** Practice Git commands, make mistakes, and learn safely.
-- **(unsure of name rn):** Our real project.
-All meaningful contributions will go here once you're comfortable.

 ---

 ## Setup Instructions